 If you’ve been following Orchid, you’ve probably encountered lots of references to “hops” and to Orchid’s multi-hop architecture.
-Hops is how we at Orchid refer to the routing of data -- from its origin, through a node such as a VPN server, and finally “exiting” to its destination webpage.
-The ‘hop’ camouflages user activity by making it harder for parties at the source and destination of a web journey to gain full information about an Internet user’s activity.
-Hops on Orchid can be strung together to add additional layers of indirection.
+“Hop” is a term we at Orchid use to refer to the routing of data -- from its origin, through a node such as a VPN server, and finally “exiting” to its destination webpage.
+Each “hop” camouflages user activity by making it harder for parties at the source and destination of a web journey to gain full information about an Internet user’s activity.
+Hops on Orchid can be strung together to add additional layers of misdirection.
 In this piece, we look at how hops work and how different solutions can utilize them to offer users better privacy.

 How do hops work in VPNs?

 When you use a VPN, your web traffic is encrypted by the VPN provider and sent first to its server, which then routes it to the destination site.
 This impedes the ability of both your Internet Service Provider (ISP) and the destination website to gain full information about your browsing activity.
 Since the traffic is encrypted by the VPN, your ISP cannot see where the traffic is going -- all it sees is a connection to the VPN server.
 This encryption and masking of web traffic by a VPN is what we call a “hop.”
 On the other end of the journey, traffic “exits” the VPN server onto the destination website.
 This site recognizes that someone is visiting, but since it comes from a VPN rather than from your specific Internet Protocol (IP) address, it doesn't know it’s you.
 A website sees your location as that of the VPN server, instead of where your computer actually is.